srarkar/dupe_cleaner/README.md

 # Duplicate File Cleaner

 ## Overview
-CLI (Command-Line Interface) tool that finds and deletes duplicate files.
-Duplicates are found by hashing the contents of files following the SHA256 protocol.
+`CLI` (Command-Line Interface) tool that finds and deletes duplicate files.
+Duplicates are found by hashing the contents of files following the `SHA256` protocol.
 Files are first sorted by file size then by hash, since two files cannot be duplicates if their file sizes differ.

 When duplicate files are found, they are deleted based on which was modified the least recently.
 Thus, in a group of duplicate files, the one file survivor will be the one modified most recently.

-Note that when a file is deleted, a symbolic link, also known as a `softlink` or `symlink` is created between the deleted file and the survivor.
+Note that when a file is deleted, a `symbolic link`, also known as a `softlink` or `symlink` is created between the deleted file and the survivor.
 If something referenced a file that was deleted by the tool, it will be redirected to the survivor automatically.

 ## Flags: